 - A 24-minute journey through 220+ years of Habsburg history

-- Includes animations, film-like views, and full VR immersion
+- Animations, film-like views, and full VR immersion

-- Main focus is Habsburg history, especially Franz Joseph and Elisabeth
+- Focus on Habsburg personalities, especially Franz Joseph and Elisabeth

 - See also:

 A VR trip up the Habsburg tree

 After settling in place with my headset, everything started with a sweeping aerial journey across the gardens of Schönbrunn and into the palace.
 These dynamic VR segments always give me goose bumps; the rest of the experience is, however, gentler.

 After a short introduction to the origins of the palace building, the bulk of the show largely concerns the history of the more recent Habsburg monarchy.

 The VR production covers a period that starts with Emperor Leopold I (1640-1705).